-Georgia Institute of Technology

-Research Communications Office Atlanta, Georgia 30332-0800 404.894.3444
+Georgia Institute of Technology Research Communications Office Atlanta, Georgia 30332-0800

-CONTACT:

-John Toon/Ginger Pinholster
+CONTACT: John Toon/Ginger Pinholster

-EXTENDING THE LABOR SUPPLY:

-For Immediate Release

-SHORTAGES OF SKILLED LABOR MAY CHANGE
+EXTENDING THE LABOR SUPPLY: SHORTAGES OF SKILLED LABOR MAY CHANGE THE WAY COMPANIES USE TECHNOLOGY For Immediate Release September 10, 1990 Photography Available

-June 11, 1990

-THE WAY COMPANIES USE TECHNOLOGY

-A Georgia Tech professor of management is suggesting that companies consider another factor in making their decisions about automation: the labor shortages expected to affect many skilled jobs.
+Companies making decisions about automation in their facilities should consider a factor they may have overlooked: the labor shortages expected to affect many skilled jobs.

-Companies anticipating shortages of skilled employees should consider how technology might be used to develop partnerships with their available workers, Dr. David Herold said.
+Businesses anticipating shortages of skilled employees should consider how technology might be used to develop partnerships with their available workers, suggests Dr. David Herold, a professor at the Georgia Institute of Technology.
 But to be successful in using technology to solve human resource problems, he warns, companies will have to change the way they make decisions about automation.